2013 Mudsummer Classic: Background

-Eldora Speedway, which opened in 1954, is a 0.5 mi oval with turns at a 24 degree banking, while the straightaways are 8 degrees.
-The track's grandstands can fit 17,782 spectators, and the hillside seating can fit an unlimited number of fans.
+Eldora Speedway, which opened in 1954, is a 0.5 mi oval with turns at a 24 degree banking, while the straightaways are banked at 8 degrees.
+The track's grandstands has a capacity of 17,782 spectators, while its hillside seating can fit an unlimited number of fans.

 On October 15, 2012, track owner Tony Stewart and Austin Dillon held a private test at the track, driving trucks.
-On November 28, NASCAR announced that Eldora Speedway would be on the schedule as the first of two Wednesday Truck races, along with the UNOH 200 at Bristol Motor Speedway for 2013.
+On November 28, NASCAR announced that Eldora Speedway would be on the 2013 Truck Series schedule as the first of two Wednesday races, along with the UNOH 200 at Bristol Motor Speedway.
 Although the track does not have any SAFER barriers, Tom Gideon, NASCAR Director of Safety, stated the track meets NASCAR regulations.
 By January 29, 2013, the 17,782 grandstand seats had been sold out, with purchasers from 48 states and six countries.

 "We've been looking at getting the trucks back to short tracks – to the roots of racing including the dirt – and we’re excited to announce our 2013 NASCAR Camping World Truck Series will race at Eldora Speedway in July.
 The door-to-door racing that our truck series is known for plus Eldora's popularity and [Tony Stewart]'s dedication to putting on great shows for the fans is a perfect fit.
 We'll have a maximum starting field of 30 trucks at Eldora.
 More details on the race format are still being developed."